MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Name**: The name of the assistant as is displayed on OpenAI assistants dashboard.
 - **Instructions**: The prompt used to set up the assistant's initial context and behavior.
 - **Tool Set**: The list of tools used by the assistant. file search, code interpreter, and function calling.
-- **Tool Resources**: The dictionary containing the id's of vector stores used by different tools.
 - **User Defined Functions**: The dictionary containing information about user defined functions.
-How this dictionary is used is explained further down.
-Defaults to an empty dictionary.
+How this dictionary is used is explained under [User Defined Functions](#user-defined-functions).
 - **Model Parameters**: The dictionary containing the assistant's model response parameters.
-Currently includes temperature and top P. Defaults to a temperature of 1 and a top_p of 1.
+Currently includes temperature and top P.
 - **Intance**: This is the instance of the Assistant that our chat bot is tied to and actively using.
 - **Thread**: This is the object in which user and assistant interactions are stored.
+- **Vector Store**: This is the internally referenced vector store used by the assistant.
+This is an instance of the [Vector Store class](#vector-store-class).

+### Constructor

+The constructor takes in the OpenAI client, the name of the assistant as a string, the instruction prompt as a string, the tool set as a list, a function dicitonary, the open ai model to implement as a string, and the model parameters as a dictionary.
+It then creates an assistant object using the OpenAI client and stores it in the instance property.
+The function dictionary is optional and will default to an empty dicitonary.
+The model string is optional and will default to `"gpt-3.5-turbo-0125"`.
+The model parameter dictionary is optional and will default to the following.

+    model_parameters = {
+        "temperature": 1.4,
+        "top_p": 1.0
+    }

 ### Methods